 OIDC

-NotifyBC currently can only authenticate RSA signed OIDC access token if the token is a JWT.
+NotifyBC currently can only authenticate RSA signed OIDC access or id JWT.
 OIDC providers such as Keycloak meet the requirement.

-3. isAdmin - a predicate function to determine if authenticated user is NotifyBC administrator.
-The function takes the decoded OIDC access token JWT payload as input user object and should return either a boolean or a promise of boolean, i.e. the function can be both sync or async.
+- isAdmin - a predicate function to determine if authenticated user is NotifyBC administrator.
+The function takes the decoded OIDC access token JWT payload as input user object and should return a boolean.

 A example of complete OIDC configuration looks like